Our Most Loyal Volunteer

 In the past 20 years, I have worked in various industries including construction, oil and gas, not-for-profits, and unions.
 As I have ascended into various leadership positions, I have collaborated and worked with many leaders and have witnessed firsthand the impacts an ineffective leader has on the overall culture, productivity, and general well being of the staff.
 Ego-centric, authoritative leaders, who instill fear with their team, while still believing this way of leading is effective, needs to come to the realization that times have changed, and that the old school of leading is no longer effective.
 Not only does this type of leadership in fact reduce productivity, more importantly, it impacts the psychological well being of the team.
 I had experienced this firsthand, through which I had worked for many ineffective leaders, many of which displayed authoritative leadership styles.
 During my employment with these ineffective leaders, I had experienced various psychological traumatic episodes whereby I was ineffective at my job, as well as I had lost the trust in my leader.
 So, my message to those leaders who perhaps are unaware of their intentions and impact they have on others; you may think that you are pushing your staff to increase productivity, but in fact you are doing the opposite, you are losing the trust of your employees, creating a psychological hazard in the workplace which some staff may not overcome, as well as reducing productivity in the long run.

-There is no doubt in my mind that the Canadian Institute of Workplace Bullying and Harassment can assist organizations in resolving their psychological hazards in hopes of creating a healthy and effective culture that many people would relish to work in.
+There is no doubt in my mind that the Canadian Institute of Workplace Harassment and Violence can assist organizations in resolving their psychological hazards in hopes of creating a healthy and effective culture that many people would relish to work in.